 You can power cycle your Roku by simply unplugging it from your outlet.
 Wait a minute, then plug it back in.

-Another way to soft reset (or restart) your Roku is to do so within the menu on the TV itself.
+Another way to soft reset (or restart) your Roku is to do so within its settings menu.

 Step 1: Press the Home button on your remote.